HMAckerman/hmackerman.github.io/project1.md

 Although this program seems simple at first glance, most of the backend is rather complex.
 It required making sure that every time the game was replayed, a different phase was used.
 Additionally, it required analyzing phrases on a per-character basis in the file.
 This was my introduction to C++, and it was a great learning experience.

+## 4. Additional Credit

+This project was a team effort.
+I could not have done it without the help of Ryan Hinson.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 [Back to Portfolio](./)